PARAMEDIC FIELD SUPERVISOR

-In the summer of 2000 San Luis Ambulance developed and began maintaining a Field Supervisor position.
-The Field Supervisors perform two separate, but equally important functions: 24-hour field supervision and administrative assignments.
-There are currently four full-time Field Supervisors and three Reserve Field Supervisors.
-Field Supervisors must maintain the same current licenses and certifications as all other field staff members, including a current California Paramedic License and San Luis Obispo County Paramedic Accreditation.
+In the summer of 2000 San Luis Ambulance developed and began maintaining a Paramedic Field Supervisor position.
+The Field Supervisors perform two separate, but equally important functions: 24-hour Paramedic Field Supervision and administrative assignments.
+There are currently four full-time Paramedic Field Supervisors and four Reserve Paramedic Field Supervisors.
+Paramedic Field Supervisors must maintain the same current licenses and certifications as all other field staff members, including a current California Paramedic License and San Luis Obispo County Paramedic Accreditation.

 24-Hour Field Supervision

-There is a Field Supervisor on duty 24 hours a day, 7 days a week, 365 days a year.
-Working under the Operations Director, the on-duty Field Supervisor is responsible for overseeing all aspects of field operations.
-Field Supervisors respond to large scale emergencies and assume an important role in the Incident Command System, usually as the Medical Group Supervisor.
+There is a Paramedic Field Supervisor on duty 24 hours a day, 7 days a week, 365 days a year.
+Working under the direction of the Operation Director, the on-duty Paramedic Field Supervisor is responsible for overseeing all aspects of field operations.
+Paramedic Field Supervisors respond to large scale emergencies and assume an important role in the Incident Command System, usually as the Medical Group Supervisor.
 They may respond to any 911 call in which an ambulance is dispatched to provide oversight of the incident, assist with patient care or perform a real-time quality improvement review.
-The Field Supervisor is often the best means of communication between the field staff and the Business Office.
-Frequently the on-duty Field Supervisor will provide and discuss new information as they travel to all eight San Luis Ambulance stations during their shift.
+The Paramedic Field Supervisor is often the best means of communication between the field staff and the Business Office.
+Frequently the on-duty Paramedic Field Supervisor will provide and discuss new information as they travel to all eight San Luis Ambulance stations during their shift.

-The four full-time Field Supervisors are each responsible for one or more administrative assignments.
+The four full-time Paramedic Field Supervisors are each responsible for one or more administrative assignments.
 These are management level assignments maintained in support of the General Manager and Operations Director.
-The assignments include, but are not limited to,
+The assignments include, but are not limited to;

 - Training Coordinator